saadaal-dev/saadaal-flood-forecaster/README.md

 # Suggested improvements
 Those improvements applies to the new scripts (openmeteo) and the existing ones (data-extractor).
-* Improve the wrapper to capture the script failure/success and send out an email for monitoring/alerting.
+* Use alerting_module to capture the script failure/success and send out an email for monitoring/alerting.
 * The scripts can be improved by adding error handling and logging.
 * The scripts can be improved by adding unit tests.
 * The scripts can be improved by adding a CI/CD pipeline.